 Data analysis

-Suitability of various taxonomic groups and feeding groups as baselines were based on the four updated criteria Although all analyses were performed for all taxonomic and feeding groups, selection occurred progressively from each criterion.
-For example, if a taxonomic group met the first criterion it would stay in the list of potential baselines and be evaluated for the second criterion, but if it did not meet the first criterion then it would be removed from the list.
-A common method for baselines corrections is to used bulk basal resources, so we also compared if using bulk basal resources would meet these criteria.
+Suitability of various taxonomic groups and feeding groups as baselines were based on the four updated criteria: 1) organisms should be easy to collect and widely distributed, 2) within-site δ15N variation should be low, 3) δ15N values should be correlated with geographic variability in δ15N values, and 4) trophic position of consumers calculated from the baseline should be independent of system-specific δ15N variability when there is no change in food consumption.
+Although all analyses were performed for all taxonomic and feeding groups, selection occurred progressively from each criterion.
+For example, if a taxonomic group met the first criterion, it would stay in the list of potential baselines and be evaluated for the second criterion, but if it did not meet the first criterion then it would be removed from the list.
+A common method for baselines corrections is to use an average of all basal resources, so we also evaluated if using basal resources would meet these criteria.

 The geographic distribution was expressed as the percentage of the 16 sites that contained a given taxonomic or feeding group.
 We used a cut off value of 75% of sites in the selection process as a reasonable value for identifying a taxonomic or feeding group with a wide distribution.
-Although 75% was chosen arbitrarily, Kristensen et al. (2016) included two taxa that would fall below this mark, and the baseline identified by Kristensen et al. (2016) was found at 78.9% of sites.
+Although 75% was chosen arbitrarily, Kristensen et al. (2016) included two taxa that would fall below this mark, and the optimal baseline identified by Kristensen et al. (2016) was found at 78.9% of sites.
 This makes our cutoff a more conservative measure of distribution while retaining the distribution levels of the best baselines in other studies.
 Taxonomic or feeding groups present at greater than 75% of sites were considered widely distributed.

 We calculated the mean coefficient of variation (CV) of δ15N values for each taxonomic and feeding group across sites.
 We calculated CV at the site level by dividing the standard deviation of δ15N signatures by the mean δ15N signature of each taxonomic or feeding group at each site.
 We then found the mean and 95% confidence intervals for each taxonomic and feeding groups across sites.
 A low coefficient of variation for δ15N indicates that a baseline candidate has a non-omnivorous diet.

 We used one-way analysis of variance (ANOVA) to test for differences in CV values among taxonomic or feeding groups.
 Separate analyses were done on taxonomic and feeding groups.
 The mean CV values were square root or log transformed to ensure normality.
 We used the Tukey HSD post hoc tests for pairwise-comparison using an alpha of 0.05.
-The taxonomic or feeding group with the lowest mean CV relative to the other groups were considered suitable baselines.
+The taxonomic or feeding groups with the lowest mean CV relative to the other groups were considered suitable baselines.

 For taxonomic and feeding groups, we used least squares linear regression to assess relationships between each taxonomic or feeding group’s δ15N position at sites along the longitudinal stream gradient (PC1 score).
 We wished to compare each group’s relationships to the longitudinal gradient with those of the basal resources and fishes.
-So, we did separate least squares linear regressions for four of the basal resources at our sites and the five widely distributed fish species.
+Therefore, we did separate least squares linear regressions for four of the basal resources at our sites and the five widely distributed fish species.
 Taxonomic and feeding groups with significant (P ≤ 0.05) relationships with the longitudinal gradient were considered to sufficiently track background δ15N variation.

-We compared uncorrected TP of the five fish species to the TP estimates of the five fish species corrected by the different taxonomic and feeding groups.
+We compared uncorrected TP of the five fish species to the TP estimates of the fish species after correction by various taxonomic and feeding groups.
 We calculated trophic positions for Brown Trout, Creek Chub, Longnose Dace, Longnose Sucker, and White Sucker using each taxonomic or feeing group as baselines using the following equation (Post, 2002):